What happens when your vehicle is written off after an accident.

 What is a write-off?

-Total loss threshold: This is a limit set by state or county regarding how high the total loss ratio can be before the car is considered a write-off.
+Total loss ratio.
+Calculated as cost of repairs divided by the actual cash value of the vehicle.
+States who use this formula set their own limits regarding how high the total loss ratio can be before the car is considered a write-off.
 This number varies from state to state but generally falls between 50% and 100%.

-Total loss formula: Some states don’t set a total loss threshold, so insurers use their own total loss formula to determine whether a vehicle should be written off.
-In this case, if the cost of repair plus the salvage value exceeds the actual cash value of the vehicle, the car is considered a write-off.
+Total loss formula.
+If the cost of repair plus the salvage value exceeds the actual cash value of the vehicle, the car is considered a write-off.

 - salvage value + cost of repair > cash value of vehicle = write-off